Racso66/Capitalize-text-from-segment/README.md

 # Capitalize-text-from-segment
 This code takes multiple selected words and a sentence or paragraph as input.
 The output consists of a segment of the sentence with the words inputted earlier left unchanged but others capitalized.
 Each time only one unexcluded word will be capitalized and will be mid aligned.
 Any of the other words that don't fall within the range of the return format will not be printed. <br /><br />
-Example: if aaa is your input word <br />
+Example: if "aaa" is your input word <br />
-aaa bbb ccc dddis your input sentence<br />
+"aaa bbb ccc ddd" is your input sentence<br />
 your output will be: <br />
 <pre>
                  aaa BBB ccc ddd